IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean isVariable()` - Returns true if the value of the argument references a variable.
 Otherwise, returns false.
 The value is considered as a variable if it starts with the dollar `$` sign.

 `GraphQLArgument asEnum()` - Represent the current argument as a GraphQL enum value.

 ---

+## GraphQLVariable

+This class is used for passing variable definitions to GraphQL operations.

+### Constructors

+`GraphQLVariable(String name, String type)` - Creates a variable definition by the provided name and type.

+### Fields & Properties

+`String name` - The variable definition name without the `$` sign.

+`String type` - The variable definition type without the `!` sign.
+If it's non-null type, the `isNonNull` variable should be true.

+`Boolean isNonNull` - Flag that shows if the variable value is non-null for the request.

+`Object defaultValue` - The variable definition default value.

+### Methods

+`GraphQLVariable asNonNull()` - Marks the current variable definition as the non-null type.

+`GraphQLVariable asNonNull(Boolean isNonNull)` - Marks the current variable definition as the non-null or optional type.

+`GraphQLVariable withDefault(Object defaultValue)` - Adds a default value to the variable definition.

+`GraphQLVariable asEnum()` - Represents the current variable default value as a GraphQL enum value.

+---